fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 ### Heaven will split open

     And [mention] the Day when the heaven will split open with [emerging] clouds, and the angels will be sent down in successive descent.
-    Quran, 25-Surah Al-Furqan (The Criterion) 25
+    Quran, surah Al-Furqan (The Criterion) 25:25

 ### The Day will last like 50 thousand years

     The angels and the Spirit will ascend to Him during a Day the extent of which is fifty thousand years.
-    70-Surah Al-Ma’arij (The Ways of Ascent) 4
+    Quran, surah Al-Ma’arij (The Ways of Ascent) 70:4

 ### Everyone will be silent

     The Day that the Spirit and the angels will stand in rows, they will not speak except for one whom the Most Merciful permits, and he will say what is correct.
-    Quran, 78-Surah An-Naba’ (The Great News) 38
+    Quran, surah An-Naba (The Great News) 78:38

 </details><details><summary>